Stock tied to Trump social firm drops on report of turmoil - NewsBreak

 The Truth Social app topped Apple’s App Store free rankings on the day it was made available to a limited set of subscribers in February.
 Since then, it has tumbled down the charts and is no longer in the top 200.

+Another possible problem for Digital World is funding its operations.
+Trump managed last year to get dozens of investors to agree to put $1 billion into the business once Digital World combines with Trump Media, but that hasn't happened yet.

-Digital World is planning to buy Trump's new social media company, Trump Media and Technology Group.
-Digital World needs regulators to sign off on its deal to merge with Trump Media to access the more than $1 billion that the former U.S. president had helped line up to fund the business.
-Regulators are investigating Digital World following reports it may have broken security rules last year.
+Digital World is still waiting for regulators to sign off on the deal, which is no sure thing.
+The company said last year that the Securities and Exchange Commission is investigating Digital World following reports it may have broken security rules last year.

+Digital World is a so-called blank check company, a empty entity set up with the sole purpose of buying an operating business that is allowed to offer stock to raise money without much public disclosure because it doesn't have a clear idea what it will buy yet.
+News reports last year said Digital World and Trump’s company had conversations about a merging before Digital World stock began trading, in possible violation of the rules.

+The company has said it its complying with the probe.
+Trump has dismissed the regulatory scrutiny as a politically motivated “witch hunt.”

 Comments / 0